shombando/.emacs.custom/README.md

   (evil-leader-mode))
 ```

 However, there are some keybindings I want to have available everywhere and use the `evil-leader` to configure those.
 I'm still debating whether I want to all my Keybindings behind the leader or start inserting more into `evil-<current>-state-local-map`, especially if that leads to 2 keystrokes instead of 3.
 There are also global binds as `global-set-key`, which probably should be listed with the CUA section.
 So, it's a bit of a mixed bag, but all the keybindings that are global are at least defined through one function (I hope) after `evil-collection` is done making its changes.
+I moved some of the hyper package-specific keybinds to the respective package's config, these are mostly native (plus `consult`).

 ```emacs-lisp
 (defun sb/set-global-key-bindings ()